 What Happens if Repairs Are Required Once I’ve Moved In?

 You should notify us immediately.
 We will liaise with the landlord and organise the necessary repairs with a trusted company.
 Under the terms of your rental agreement, you may be responsible for repair costs if you caused the damage.

 Whose Responsibility is it to Ensure All Appliances are Safe?

 The landlords.
-All properties let by Wycombe Letting meet the latest health and safety requirements and legislations.
+All properties let by Wycombe Lettings meet the latest health and safety requirements and legislations.